What is business process automation? Benefits and uses

 What's the difference between BPA and BPM?

 Business process automation (BPA) focuses on using technology to automate specific tasks.
-Business process management (BPM) is a broader discipline that includes analyzing, designing, and continuously improving entire processes, with automating as one tool among many.
+Business process management (BPM) is a broader discipline that includes analyzing, designing, and continuously improving entire processes, with automation as one tool among many.

 Will business process automation replace my employees?